Connections between Deep Equilibrium and Sparse Representation Models with Application to Hyperspectral Image Denoising: Experimental part

 \subsubsection{Training and Testing setting}

-During the \textbf{training phase}, the hyperspectral images are corrupted by i.i.d.
-Gaussian noise corresponding to three different noise levels of $\sigma = 30, 50, 70$.
+During the \textbf{training phase}, the hyperspectral images are corrupted by several types of noise.
 After that we split both ground-truth and noisy images into non-overlapping patches(blocks) as described above and then we randomly sample pairs of hyperspectral patches (i.e., blocks of signals, which exhibit dependencies along and across the block ) and their corresponding noisy versions, denoted as $\{X_i, Y_i\}_{i=1}^p$.
 During the \textbf{testing phase}, the following procedure was employed.
-Initially, the image was corrupted with a specified level of Gaussian noise, and then it was processed into $n\times n \times d$ non-overlapping patches.
-For each noisy patch (block), say $\mat{Y}$ the corresponding sparse representation matrix was computed using the proposed schemes.
-To validate the accuracy of the sparse coding models we compared the reconstructed hyperspectral image with the corresponding original image in terms of the Peak Signal to Noise Ratio (PSNR), the Structural Similarity Index (SSIM) \cite{sim} metrics and the Spectral Angle Mapper (SAM) \cite{sam}.
+Initially, the image was corrupted with a specified type of noise, and then it was processed into $n\times n \times d$ non-overlapping patches.
+For each noisy block, say $\mat{Y}$ the corresponding sparse coding matrix was computed using the proposed schemes.
+To validate the accuracy of the sparse coding models we compared the reconstructed HSI with the corresponding original image in terms of the Peak Signal to Noise Ratio (PSNR), the Structural Similarity Index (SSIM) \cite{sim} metrics and the Spectral Angle Mapper (SAM) \cite{sam}.